-GOALS 2019 HIGHLIGHTS 2019 PLANNED 2020 RESPONSIBLE MARKETING Principles: Compliance with Group principles regarding responsible marketing Improve implementation of Responsible Marketing principles Group: • The Group's Responsible Entertainment Code was revised in 2019, the Responsible Marketing Principles were also revised as part of this process.
-Group: Communication and roll-out of the new Group Responsible Entertainment Code including Responsible Marketing Principles Implementation of Responsible Marketing Principles in Group communications and on social media
+GOALS 2019 HIGHLIGHTS 2019 PLANNED 2020 RESPONSIBLE MARKETING Principles: Compliance with Group principles regarding responsible marketing Improve implementation Group: Group: of Responsible Marketing principles • The Group's Responsible Entertainment Code was revised in 2019, the Responsible Marketing Principles were also revised as part of this process.
+Communication and roll- out of the new Group Responsible Entertainment Code including Responsible Marketing Principles Implementation of Responsible Marketing Principles is Group communications and on social media this information to carry out a detailed check of the player's profile from the point of view of gaming addiction prevention, as well as for preventing money laundering.
+In the event of behavior deemed problematic, the customer is contacted by experts so that additional measures can be taken.
+As a developer of online gaming solutions, Greentube also equips its products with technical player protection solutions, such as time limits, betting limits, or self-suspension options.
+Implementation was carried out by an interdisciplinary team made up of experts for Responsible Gaming, Customer Service employees, Compliance employees, as well as Brand Management employees.